Last updated: January 26, 2026

 To truly hear what an app like Poweramp or UAPP can do, you need to run it on a device built for audio.
 This is where a Dedicated Android Player (DAP) comes in.
 A device like the HIFI WALKER G7 Pro takes the powerful Android OS and combines it with:

-- An Audiophile-Grade DAC: To translate your music with stunning clarity.
+- An Audiophile-Grade ESS DAC: To translate your music with stunning clarity.

 - A Powerful Headphone Amplifier: To drive your headphones with authority and control.